It seems fitting that my first blog post is on a topic that I tried and failed to find via Google search a few years ago.

 6:30PM - I leave work!
 I typically have some kind of activity, like happy hour (see my cute cubicle buddies below), a sports game, or Spanish class that I’m heading off to.
 Some days I attend coding workshops hosted by groups such as R-ladies.
 On nights when I’m feeling especially nerdy, I’ll go home and read a statistics paper or sift through the #rstats tips on twitter.

 …So, there you have it.
 One average daily experience as an early career masters-level statistician.
-All in all, I have a fantastic work-life balance and overall work environment.
+All in all, I have an excellent work-life balance and overall work environment.
 Every day I get to learn more about science, medicine, statistics, and the intersection of these wonderful ideas.
 Although it varies quite a bit, approximately 10% of each day involves writing, 20% interacting with other researchers, and the rest of it is spent thinking critically and finding answers to problems I am passionate about.

 I hope if there are any 22, 42, or 14 year-olds out there considering a career in biostatistics and struggling to figure out what on earth we actually do, that you find this post and it lessens your confusion!
-Feel free to reach out to me if you have questions.

 All the best,